Winjeel/ardupilot/libraries/AP_PpdsMotorPod/PpdsMotorPod.markdown

-## Diagnostic Level
+## Diagnostic Severity

-The diagnostic level of the message.
+The severity of the diagnostic message.

 | Name                    | Value | Description                                                 |
 | ----------------------- | :---: | ----------------------------------------------------------- |